rlcao/emuser/RongluCao-English.md

 * XiDian University (1999/08 ~ 2003/07) - Computer Science | Computer Science and Technology | Bachelor | Xi'an

 # Acknowledge
-Thanks for your time reading my resume and I am looking forward to working with you and building a brighter future together
+Thanks for your time reading my resume.
+I am looking forward to working with you and building a brighter future together